c-cube/trustee/README.md

   Terms use De Bruijn indices for bound variables, are hashconsed, and polymorphism is semi-explicit (i.e. polymorphic constants are applied to types explicitly, but type quantifiers are still implicit).
-- a small LSP server for the meta-language, in `src/lsp/`
 - an OpenTheory library with a parser and a verifier based on trustee, in `src/opentheory/`